Facts about SSDI and SSI Benefits for Disabled Workers

 You should always consult with a Social Security Disability Lawyer Orlando trusts.
 Having a lawyer at your side increases your likelihood of getting benefits approved.

-SSI, meanwhile, is mostly granted to those with severe disability conditions who fall under low-income categories.
+- SSI, meanwhile, is mostly granted to those with severe disabilities who fall under the category of low-income.
 These applicants typically do not have extensive work histories.
 Unlike SSDI applicants, SSI applicants do not need to have work histories.

-Applying for SSDI or SSI benefits can be quite challenging, as the feeling of being disabled can be devastating.
-People are unaware of the complexity of the proceedings, and are often emotionally exhausted from dealing with the disability.
-This makes it very difficult to also deal with the many laws of social security.
+Applying for SSDI or SSI benefits can be quite challenging, as the issues associated with a disability can be devastating.
+People are unaware of the complexity of the process and are often physically and emotionally exhausted from dealing with their disability.
+This makes it even more difficult for them to navigate the many laws of social security.

 Fortunately, a Social Security Disability attorney Orlando Fl representative can help.
 Your attorney will assist you based on extensive years of experience.
-He or she will help you with the documentation for your claim, working to ensure it does not get rejected at the initial stage.
-If denied, you can appeal with your lawyer’s assistance.
+He or she will help you with the application and supporting documentation for your claim to ensure it is thorough and complete.
+Your attorney can also help you with an appeal if your claim is initially denied.

-There are many other benefits to appointing an attorney for your disability benefits claim.
+There are many other benefits to hiring an attorney to help you with your disability benefits claim.

 Disability lawyers in Orlando understand the rules by which the Blue Book is applied.
-Top-tier attorneys can guide you throughout the process.
+Experienced attorneys can guide you throughout the process.

 - Continued case representation-The mental and physical burden of disability can be overwhelming.
 The last thing a disabled person wants to do is worry about the law.
-This is why it’s important that you contact an attorney who can worry about legal rules, while you focus on recovering.
+Therefore, it is important that you contact an attorney who can worry about legal rules, while you focus on recovering.

 Some SSDI and SSI cases can take up to 2 years before a decision is made.
 Your attorney can keep you informed about any updates in the process along the way.

-- Trial argumentation- Few cases are taken to trial or for further evaluation.
-However, when they are, you can rest assured that a top-tier attorney will argue on your behalf.
+- Trial representation– Few cases are taken to trial or for further evaluation.
+However, when they are, you can rest assured that an attorney with experience will argue on your behalf.

 On such occasions, the applicant and his or her Social Security Orlando attorney may present additional documentation and evidence.
 A disability lawyer may also cross-examine expert witnesses.

-No financial burden – Many applicants think that hiring a Disability attorney is expensive.
-The truth is, an applicant doesn’t have to pay an attorney until the disability claim is approved.
+- No financial burden – Many applicants think that hiring a Disability attorney is expensive.
+The fact is an applicant does not have to pay an attorney until the disability claim is approved.